hyperspy/hyperspy/doc/user_guide/eds.rst

     >>> s
     <EDSSEMSpectrum, title: Spectrum, dimensions: (|1024)>

-or as an argument of the :py:func:`~.io.load` function:
+You can also specify the signal type as an argument of the :py:func:`~.io.load` function:

 .. code-block:: python